Occitania women's national football team

-The Occitania women's national football team is the football team of Occitania, which is the name given to areas of southern France, westernmost Italy and a small valley in northern Spain where the Occitan language is spoken.
+The Occitania women's national football team (Equipa nacionala de fotbòl feminí d'Occitània) is the football team of Occitania, which is the name given to areas of southern France, westernmost Italy and a small valley in northern Spain where the Occitan language is spoken.
 It is controlled by the Associacion Occitania de Fotbol.

 Occitania also play in the Europeada, which is organised by the Federal Union of European Nationalities (FUEN).
 In the Europeada 2016 Occitania reached the final, being eliminated by eventual tournament winner South Tyrol.
 In the 2016 tournament and lost after extra time, finishing 2nd out of 6 teams.